hardmanko/CatContModel/README.md

 # Building the Package

 This repo contains packaged versions of the package that can be installed by R fairly directly.
+If you just want to use the package as is, you just need to install those packaged versions (see Installation).

-In order to get to those packaged versions, you need to combine together various pieces of data in this repo.
-This is done in a pretty automatic way with buildPackage.R, which is in the root directory.
+If you want to develop/modify the package, you will need to rebuild the package after making any changes.
+This repository is not itself in the correct format for an R package, but rather a collection of files that are combined together into an R package with buildPackage.R, which is in the root directory.
+You can typically just run that whole file, but sometimes the

 # Installing from Source